tumashu/exwm-x/README.md

 2.  :alias

-    Define alias of an application, this key is used by \`exwmx-jump-or-exec'.
+    Define alias of an application, this key is used by \`exwmx-run'.

 3.  :pretty-name